- Beazley PLC is a leading international insurer which specialises in insurance policies that are complex and bespoke.

 As a specialist insurer, Beazley doesn’t write many “cookie-cutter” policies such as car insurance or home insurance.
 Instead, it covers a diverse array of risks, from celebrity weddings to supertankers and kidnapped CEOs.

-I added Beazley to my defensive value portfolio in 2015 because it had all the key features I look for in a company:
+I added Beazley to the model portfolio in 2015 because it had all the key features I look for in a company:

 - Above average growth